Human Research Protections Training

 - Individuals named on a study grant or contract proposal

-- Individuals listed on an FDA form 1572 for the conduct of the research at NU or at an affiliate institution
+- Individuals listed on an FDA form 1572 for the conduct of the research at Northwestern University or an affiliate institution

 - Individuals who are responsible for the informed consent process or recruitment of research participants